FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/syscalls/channel_write_etc.md

 In zx_handle_disposition_t, *handle* is the source handle to be operated on, *rights* is the desired final rights (not a mask) and *result* must be set to **ZX_OK**.
-All source handles must have **ZX_RIGHT_TRANSFER**, but it it can  be removed in *rights* so that it is not available to the message receiver.
+All source handles must have **ZX_RIGHT_TRANSFER**, but it can be removed in *rights* so that it is not available to the message receiver.

 *type* is used to perform validation of the object type that the caller